Goggia, Feuz win WCup downhill titles after races canceled

 The Frenchman, who turns 30 on Saturday, is seeking a first overall title after finishing runner-up in each of the past two seasons.
 He also finished third three times.

 Vlhova would also be a first-time champion.
-The Slovakian slalom specialist has a 96-point lead over Gut-Behrami, the 2016 overall winner.
+The Slovakian slalom specialist has a 96-point lead over Gut-Behrami, the 2016 overall champion who has already secured the super-G season title.

 Comments